carinapetcu/University-Projects/Advanced Programming Methods/README.md

   * implemented ADTs for the toy language( dictionary, stack, heap and list)
   * implemented and used concurrency in Java
   * used Java streams
+  * implemented a GUI in JavaFX, as well as using CSS elements to change my widgets